 team here focuses primarily on research into glioblastoma multiforme (GBM), the most common and aggressive

 form of brain tumour in adults.
 They also work on choroid plexus tumours which are more rare, although potentially equally devastating.
 Choroid plexus tumours can affect people of all ages, but are most often diagnosed in children who are less than one year old.

-Patients diagnosed with GBM are currently treated with surgery, radiotherapy and chemotherapy, but these have limited effectiveness.
-Certain fundamental questions need to be addressed if we want to develop more effective treatments for this devastating form of brain tumour.
-These include:
+Certain fundamental questions need to be addressed if we want to develop more effective treatments for these devastating forms of brain tumour, including: